hybridsjs/hybrids/README.md

 * **returns**:
   * hybrid property descriptor, which resolves to function

 `render` creates views in the custom element Shadow DOM.
 It is template agnostic - passed `fn` should return function for updating DOM.
-The preferred way is to use template engine from the library, but it can be used with any external UI library, that renders DOM.
+The preferred way is to use the template engine from the library, but it can be used with any external UI library, that renders DOM.

 ```javascript
 import { render } from 'hybrids';